Bridesmaid Duties: 20 Tasks for Your Bridesmaids

 The bridesmaids can help the couple with various parts of wedding planning, and may be asked to help with specific tasks depending on each of your individual interests, skills and talents.

-If you’re good at crafts, the couple might ask you to help with DIY wedding favours, whilst those with a knack for design might assist with the wedding stationery.
+If you’re good at crafts, the couple might ask you to help with DIY wedding favours, while those with a knack for design might assist with the wedding stationery.
 You might also be asked to sort through RSVPs, categorise menu choices or offer your opinions on wedding suppliers.

 5. Help to Plan the Hen Party

 Planning the hen party typically falls to the maid of honour, but you may be given tasks to assist her.
-Be prepared with ideas to help the maid of honour plan the perfect day or weekend away, and think about what task you can do to assist with planning the hen do.
+Be prepared with ideas to help the maid of honour plan the perfect day or weekend away, and think about what tasks you can do to assist with planning the hen do.

 6. Prepare for the Big Day

-As the wedding date gets nearer, make sure you know what time you need to arrive – most nearlyweds like to have their bridesmaids get ready with them, so find out if you need to sort overnight accommodation or if you can turn up in the morning.
+As the wedding date approaches, make sure you know what time you need to arrive – most nearlyweds like to have their bridesmaids get ready with them, so find out if you need to sort overnight accommodation or if you can turn up in the morning.
 Also, double check to find out if there’s anything you need to bring with you.

 Talk to the maid of honour and the other bridesmaids about putting together a wedding day emergency kit to give to the couple on the day of the wedding, and if you’re staying overnight have a think about sleepover essentials – chocolates, romantic movies and bottles of bubbly are all essential!

-Ahead of the actual wedding, you'll want to make sure you and the other bridesmaids are super clear on smaller organisational details such as your travel (if you're having to arrange it yourself) and your hair and makeup (if you aren't having it professionally done).
+Ahead of the actual wedding, you'll want to make sure you and the other bridesmaids are super clear on the smaller organisational details such as your travel (if you're having to arrange it yourself) and your hair and makeup (if you aren't having it professionally done).

 Other details like last minute nail salon trips and ensuring you are fully equipped with all the accessories you need are also important.
 Rushing around on the day itself because you aren't organised will only cause unnecessary stress for everyone else.
 Organisation is key.